7 Types of Arguments in Argumentative Essays

 Evaluation | You are judging something against defined criteria |

-Narrative | A story or personal experience is your primary evidence |
+Narrative | A story or personal experience is your primary evidence

 1. Classical (Aristotelian) Argument

 Essay example: A student arguing that schools should extend lunch periods opens by stating the position, cites research on cognitive performance and meal timing, acknowledges the scheduling objection, then concludes with the net benefit to academic outcomes.
+Debate example: Used in formal competitive debate when you need to stake a clear position from the opening and defend it directly against an opponent's counterarguments. |

-Best for: Persuasive essays · Argumentative essays · Opinion pieces · Formal debate |
+Best for: Persuasive essays · Argumentative essays · Opinion pieces · Formal debate

 2. Rogerian Argument

 Essay example: An essay on gun control that opens by fully articulating the pro-gun argument, its concerns about self-defence and government overreach, before presenting evidence for specific restrictions, then proposing a middle-ground policy both sides can accept.
+Debate example: Less common in competitive debate but essential in community discussions and essays on genuinely divisive issues where a winning tone will lose the reader. |

-Best for: Argumentative essays on controversial topics · Policy arguments · Opinion essays |
+Best for: Argumentative essays on controversial topics · Policy arguments · Opinion essays

 3. Toulmin Argument

 Essay example: Claim: "Sleep deprivation impairs academic performance."
 Ground: Multiple studies showing lower test scores in sleep-deprived students.
 Warrant: Sleep is necessary for memory consolidation.
 Qualifier: "In most cases."
-Rebuttal: "Except in students who compensate with other strategies."
+Rebuttal: "Except in students who compensate with other strategies." |

-Best for: Analytical argumentative essays· Research-backed essays· Critiques and reviews |
+Best for: Analytical argumentative essays · Research-backed essays · Critiques and reviews

 4. Rebuttal Argument

 A rebuttal argument is structured around dismantling an existing claim rather than building a new one from scratch.
 You identify the opposing argument, expose its weaknesses, flawed evidence, faulty reasoning, missing context, and present the corrected position.
-This is the dominant structure when your essay is responding to a source, a study, or a commonly held position.

 Essay example: An essay responding to a published study on social media and teen mental health, first summarising the study's claim, then identifying its methodological flaws, then presenting the corrected conclusion with new evidence.
+Debate example: The second speaker in a debate round typically uses a full rebuttal structure: take the opponent's strongest point, expose the logical gap, and replace it with a stronger version of your own evidence. |

-Best for: Response essays · Argumentative essays rebutting a position · Academic debate |
+Best for: Response essays · Argumentative essays rebutting a position · Academic debate

 5. Proposal Argument

 A proposal argument identifies a problem, argues that it's significant and real, and then proposes and defends a specific solution.
-The argument lives or dies on the feasibility of the solution, you have to prove it can work, not just that it should.
+The argument lives or dies on the feasibility of the solution; you have to prove it can work, not just that it should.
 This is the right structure for any argumentative essay that ends with a policy recommendation or a call to action.

-Essay example: An essay arguing that universities should implement mental health days: documents the problem (rising student burnout rates), cites evidence from institutions that have trialled the policy, addresses the objections (curriculum coverage, cost), and defends feasibility with specific implementation data.
+Essay example: An essay arguing that universities should implement mental health days: documents the problem (rising student burnout rates), cites evidence from institutions that have trialled the policy, addresses the objections (curriculum coverage, cost), and defends feasibility with specific implementation data. |

-Best for: Problem-solution argumentative essays · Policy argument essays · Capstone projects |
+Best for: Problem-solution argumentative essays · Policy argument essays · Capstone projects

 6. Evaluation Argument